SirryChen/SirryChen.github.io/share/2024-09-04-lost-in-the-middle.md

 ---
-title: Lost in the middle Challenge
+title: Lost in the Middle Challenge
 description: to discuss the problem in LLM named "lost in the middle"
 mathjax: true
 tags: